Zadorra: Pollution

 The Zadorra is the most important river in Álava and is also the most polluted.
 It ranks in the top six polluted rivers in the Basque Country.

 More than 2,754 waste disposals have been authorised, 1,783 (65%) of which are urban and 960 (35%) of to which are industrial.
 From the 960 industries 89 of them are subject integrated environmental authorization.
 Unauthorized waste disposal also must be taken into account for the pollution.
 Additionally, waste dumped by industries is often more polluted than it should be.

 The oxygen levels in the Zadorra are below the standards required for the wildlife in the river.
 The river's situation is also aggravated by the presence of toxins.
 The level of toxins is above the amount allowed by the European Union.
 Fifteen wastewater treatment plants have helped stopping the advance of the pollution in the river.
 The kind of insects that nest in the river are an indicator of the degradation of the Zadorra.
 Because the insects show in the top of the river what is happening in the bottom of it.
-In addition, nitrates have appeared in the river in despite of the amount of nitrates is quite low there should not be any nitrates.
+In addition, nitrates have appeared in the river, despite the amount of nitrates being low, there should not be any nitrates.

 In 2008 the Ebro's hydrographic confederation published a report about some of the rivers around the Ebro, including the Zadorra river.
 The investigation, which measured pollution in the rivers over four years, started in 2004.
 The report showed that the amount of pollution found in the river was well over the permitted amount.
 As a result, the municipalities have started some control programmes for the authorization of waste disposal.
 The control programmes have brought about some reduction in pollution.